 The Norwegian Model 1909 Sunngard is a rare automatic pistol featuring an innovative dual-magazine system, allowing for a total of 50 rounds in the grip (two 25-round magazines) and an additional 25 rounds in the holster.
 This unique design, chambered in 6.5mm, offered exceptional firepower for its time.
 The demonstration highlights the mechanism for dropping the empty magazine and sliding the second one into place.

-This video uses firearms to allegorically represent countries.
-South Africa is depicted as a rugged AK-47, Norway as a precise Heckler & Koch P30, and Venezuela as a malfunctioning Hi-Point C9, humorously highlighting national stereotypes through firearm performance.
+This video uses firearms to satirically represent different countries.
+South Africa is depicted with an AK-47 variant, Norway with a Heckler & Koch P30, and Venezuela with a Hi-Point C9, highlighting stereotypes and perceived national characteristics through firearm choices and performance.
+The Hi-Point C9 notably malfunctions and falls apart, emphasizing the satirical intent.

 This video features Thomas Haugland of THLR.NO, a Norwegian long-range and precision shooting expert, as a guest on Aaron's channel.
 They discuss Thomas' analytical approach to long-range shooting and hunting.
 The conversation recaps a recent antelope hunt in New Mexico and introduces the concept of proficiency scoring to assess shooting capabilities and ethical game harvest techniques.
 The channel also promotes subscribing for content on long shots, tough shots, shooting tips, DIY, and ballistics.